masamune-prog/llmpeople/README.md

 ## Speech Recognition

 This project uses [react-speech-recognition](https://www.npmjs.com/package/react-speech-recognition), which in turn uses the [Web Speech API's SpeechRecognition](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition).
 The language for speech recognition can be set in the settings.
 The default is `en-US`.

+## Customise Background
+If you wish to use a custom background, you can add a skybox to /lib/babylonjs/init.ts in the loadBackground function.
+Add 6 images to the public directory and name then appropriately per the documentation.
+Remember to import skybox.